Institute of Biochemistry

 Prerequisite(s): BIOC 2200 (can be taken concurrently with BIOC 2300) and MATH 1007 and MATH 1107, and PHYS 1007 or PHYS 1003.

-Lectures three hours a week, tutorials three hours a week.
+Lectures three hours a week, tutorials one and a half hours a week.

 Independent Research I